 Opening remarks

-Remarks during the opening session of the meeting Friday 24 April at XXXX-XXXX CEST were as follows.
+Remarks during the opening session of the meeting Friday 24 April at 0930-XXXX CEST were as follows.

 Timing and organization of the meeting and online access and calendar posting of session plans were reviewed

 The initial number of documents was slightly higher than in last meeting (approximately 200 vs. 185 by the time of opening), where an increase is observed in SEI related contributions, whereas other categories have decreased in number (in particular, EE2 has significantly less)